What is the purpose of having a centralized repository?

 Who owns the data and specimens submitted to NIDDK-CR?
 Does the institution or contributing study submitting the data and specimens maintain ownership, or are they owned by NIDDK once they have been submitted?

 NIDDK-CR does not address its holdings in terms of "ownership" but in terms of control of the resources.
 NIDDK-CR is the guardian of data and specimens from designated studies.
-The study group submitting the resources controls their distribution while studies are ongoing and during an agreed-upon proprietary period.
-Once the proprietary period ends, NIDDK-CR and the appropriate oversight committee(s) assume responsibility for holding and distributing the resources in accordance with applicable NIH/NIDDK policies and procedures.
+The study group submitting the resources controls their distribution while studies are ongoing and during an agreed-upon defined period.
+Once that defined period ends, NIDDK-CR and the appropriate oversight committee(s) assume responsibility for holding and distributing the resources in accordance with applicable NIH/NIDDK policies and procedures.

 What types of data and specimens are available for request?